Teachings of Magic

 To control magic is to direct its natural flow.
 When a fish swims, it maneuvers by moving and angling its fins and frills to guide the flow of the water surrounding it.
 A mage trying to manifest a spell does the same thing, but with zizik.
 They must use their whole body to tap into the ambient magic flowing around them, gather it around their form in a whirl, and then let it glide away with wondrous effect.
 Followers of the Teachings of the Flow use their whole body when they cast, from snout to tail, as if they were dancing, and they accompany this with song, often mimicking the sounds of the element they are manipulating.

 Hozizik and azizik have their own dance and song each.
 They can be drastically different, but they can also be quite similar.
 It depends on the desired outcome.
-When hozizik is used to move great masses of earth ~ perhaps to collapse a cliff, bring down an avalanche upon your enemies, or raise a wall – it requires quick and hard motions, like the dance called haka, and aggressive growls and shouts, akin to the noises of a forming avalanche or an impacting rockfall.
+When hozizik is used to move great masses of earth – perhaps to collapse a cliff, bring down an avalanche upon your enemies, or raise a wall – it requires quick and hard motions, like the dance called haka, and aggressive growls and shouts, akin to the noises of a forming avalanche or an impacting rockfall.
 However, used to perform more intricate tasks, such as pottery, hozizik requires calmer, more elegant dance and more serene song.
 It becomes more similar to azizik then, whose use is always coupled with smooth movements of the limbs and body, like a stream flowing.
 Even when azizik is used to cause great force and violence, its dance remains graceful, just faster and more involved.
 The song of water magic consists of holding high and low notes in an alternating fashion, going with the ebb and flow of the fluid and zizik controlled.

 Here is an example of how hozizik may be used for arts and crafts while following the Teachings of the Flow:

-Shapes-Our-Clay – a sozlin of the shore-dwelling tribes – knelt in front of a straw mat.
+Shapes-Our-Clay – a sozlin of the shore-dwelling tribes – knelt in front of a rush mat.
 Its surface was covered by a patch of smooth leather and a small heap of wet clay lay on top of it.
 The artisan closed his eyes and held his hands over the material.
 With steady breathes and thoughts of the night sky, he calmed his heart and mind before aiming the latter at the magic around him.
 Earthen zizik was all around him; he reached for it.
-Becoming oblivious to his other senses, he used his increasingly strong connection to the ethereal to attune his very soul to the clay in front of him.
+Becoming oblivious to his other senses, he used his increasingly strong connection to the ethereal to attune his very soul to the clay.
 Every ounce of it became an extension of his own body.
 Shapes-Our-Clay began to sing without lyrics.
 Magic could not understand him anyway, but its flow reacted to his waving tune.
 He rose his hands, fingers splaying apart, and so did the clay rise, levitating above the leather.
 Amber light glimmered around the craftsman's fingers.

-The sorcerer started to dance his fingers and hands around his clay, and it began to flow, following its master's directions.
+The sorcerer-artisan started to dance his fingers and hands around his material, and it began to flow, following its master's directions.
 First it took the simple shape of an orb.
 As Shapes-Our-Clay immersed himself in his craft, his dance became more involved.
 His entire arms joined the dance, then his upper body swayed and bobbed along as well.
 Pebbles rose off the ground around him and took part, too, animated by the hozizik that leaked from his spell.
 They were attracted to his arms, laid themselves over his scales like a coarser second skin.
 None of them dared to join the shifting, pulsing clay; Shapes-Our-Clay was a master of his art.
 The song and dance turned calmer once more, and it ended with the artisan gently setting down a spherical, flat-bottomed pot the size of his own head onto the work mat.
 It even had a fitting lid.
 Not once had his fingers touched the clay.

 After firing the pot, Shapes-Our-Clay desired to add decorations.
 Normally, this had to be done prior to baking the clay, but hozizik offered more options.
 The artisan looked upon his perfectly shaped creation after setting it down upon a potter wheel.
 He had no need for the implement when making the body, but it did make the engraving process easier.
 After sharpening his mind and getting in tune with the surrounding magic again, he lifted his right hand and began to draw onto the pot with an amber glowing claw, turning the wheel as required with his left.
 While hardened clay magically made way for his claw, turning to dust wherever it touched, he hummed a melody and his tail tip swayed.
 Before long, the two moons had been engraved upon the earthen surface in all of their states, going around the entire pot like a horizontal band.
 Swirls and wavy lines, resembling water, decorated the remainder of the item.